QBobWatson/ipe2tikz/README.md

   `rotate=` and `scale=` options to the path.

-+ In this case, however, it's not clear what the origin of the transformation should be: in ipe, this is the origin of the paper at the time the object was created, which doesn't make much sense in code meant to be read by humans.
++ In this case, however, it's not clear what the origin of the transformation should be: in Ipe, this is the origin of the paper at the time the object was created, which doesn't make much sense in code meant to be read by humans.
   For path objects, use the first mentioned coordinate as the origin.
 For group objects, I don't see any better origin to use: rotating and scaling group